-John Polito (owner, chief engineer)
+John Polito (founder, chief engineer)

 Ellis Burman (audio engineer)